-The COVID-19 pandemic has had a significant impact on businesses across all industries, although the restaurant and alcohol industries have been especially hard hit.
+The COVID-19 pandemic has had a significant impact on businesses across all industries, although the restaurant and alcohol industries have been especially hard hit in terms of on-premise and off-premise sales.
 Mandatory closures and lockdown orders have temporarily and permanently closed the doors of many restaurants and bars and changed the way people purchase and consume alcohol.
 Keep reading to learn how these industries have been impacted and how taking advantage of different sales channels may be the key to survival.

 On-premise retailers are those that are legally allowed to sell alcohol that is consumed on-site.
 This can include bars, restaurants, hotels, casinos and other similar establishments.

-DTC channels, which include home delivery of alcohol products, are another way retailers can sell alcohol.
+DTC means direct-to-consumer channels, which include home delivery of alcohol products.
+This is another way retailers can sell alcohol.

 Increases in Off-Premise Sales